tecoholic/docs-oxd-3.0.1/sources/libraries/python/index.md

 # oxd Python
 The following documentation demonstrates how to use Gluu's commercial OAuth 2.0 client software, [oxd](http://oxd.gluu.org), to send users from a Python app to an OpenID Connect Provider (OP) for login.
-You can send users to any standard OP for login, including Google and the [free open source Gluu Server](http://gluu.org/gluu-server).
+You can securely send users to any standard OP for login, including Google and the [free open source Gluu Server](http://gluu.org/gluu-server).

 ## Installation